All Episodes

 Carbon, I'm sorry, then they produce the oxygen, which people have said just compounds the problem.

-So now the what's happening here in Australia is that the cost of these carbon credits or pollution credits being set on the world market, not on the uh uh market circumstances in Australia.
+So now what's happening here in Australia is that the cost of these carbon credits or pollution credits is being set on the world market, not on the market circumstances in Australia.

-And so for these for these people in Australia to continue to produce the power they need to satisfy the population, they're gonna have to go buy some carbon credit somewhere in Europe at the whatever the price is $65 a ton, which means the power companies in Australia are going to add what they have to buy in Europe, which is permission to pollute, and they're gonna add it to the bills.
+And so for these people in Australia to continue to produce the power they need to satisfy the population, they're going to have to go buy some carbon credits somewhere in Europe at whatever the price is, $65 a ton, which means the power companies in Australia are going to add what they have to buy in Europe, which is permission to pollute, and they're going to add it to the bills.

-So, in the process of supposedly reducing the carbon footprint of the world, the customers are gonna have their electricity bills doubled.
+So in the process of supposedly reducing the carbon footprint of the world, the customer is going to have their electricity bills doubled.

 Do you see the scheme here?

-And and well, but rush, the whole point here is to get people to use less.
+And, well, but Rush, the whole point here is to get people to use less.

 Don't give me that.

-Countries like Australia and us, conservation's a wonderful thing, but it's not the answer, and it's not growth.
+Countries like Australia and us, conservation is a wonderful thing, but it's not the answer and it's not growth.

 And by the way, the next story in all of this, get this.